lawrennd/old_talks/_ml/modelling-things.md

-parametric approximation will suffer from the constraints on the bandwidth of the TT channel that drove us to non-parametric models in the first place, we will be able to change the number of parameters at *run time* not simply at design time.
+parametric approximation will suffer from the constraints on the bandwidth of the TT channel that drove us to non-parametric models in the first place, we will be able to change the number of parameters at *run time* not simply at design time.}

-### The Multivariate Gaussian: Closure Under Marginalization
+\subsubsection{The Multivariate Gaussian: Closure Under Marginalization}

-Being closed under marginalization is a remarkable property of our old friend the multivariate Gaussian distribution (old friends often have remarkable properties that we often take for granted, I think this is particularly true for the multivariate Gaussian).
+\notes{Being closed under marginalization is a remarkable property of our old friend the multivariate Gaussian distribution (old friends often have remarkable properties that we often take for granted, I think this is particularly true for the multivariate Gaussian).
 In particular, if we